 Steps to Make the Best Pie Crust

 I honestly almost always use my food processor to make my pie dough.
 It's easy and it always comes out perfect!
-If you don't have a food processor you can use your fingers or a pie ....to mix in the flour.
+If you don't have a food processor you can use your fingers or a pastry cutter to mix the butter and flour.

-PRO-TIP: The secret to flaky pie crust is to have tiny chunks of cold butter distributed throughout the dough and to chill before baking.
+PRO TIP: The secret to flaky pie crust is to have tiny chunks of ice-cold butter distributed throughout the dough and to chill the crust completely before baking it.

-Add the dry ingredients to the food processor bowl that is fitted with the blade attachment.
+Add the sugar, flour, and salt to a food processor bowl that is fitted with the blade attachment.

-Add the diced ice cold butter to the food processor bowl.
+Add the diced or grated ice-cold butter to the large bowl of the food processor.

-Pulse the butter and the flour together until you have a coarse, sandy texture.
+Pulse the butter and flour mixture together until you have a coarse, sandy texture.

 How to roll out pie dough

-Once you have refrigerated your pie dough overnight, you will want to take it out of the fridge and let it sit for about 20 minutes before you start to roll.
+Once you have thoroughly chilled your pie dough, you will want to take it out of the fridge and let it sit for about 20 minutes before you start to roll it out.

-Step 1 Place the chilled pie dough on a floured surface.
+Step 1: Place the chilled pie dough on a lightly floured surface.

-Step 8 Fold the edges of the pie dough under.
+Step 8: Fold the edges of the pie dough under itself.

-Tuck the edges in the entire way around the pie dough.
+Tuck the edges down into the pie plate.

 Step 9 Use your fingers to crimp the edges of the pie dough all the way around.

-- Refrigerate before baking — After you roll out the pie crust and get it into your pie pan, put it back in the refrigerator for at least 30 minutes.
-But you can refrigerate the crust overnight.
+- Refrigerate before baking.
+After you roll out the pie crust and get it into your pie pan, put it back in the refrigerator for at least 30 minutes.
+You can also refrigerate the crust overnight.

 - Vent the pie dough.
 Use a fork to pierce the pie dough all the way around.

-- Line the crust with parchment paper and add the pie weights — You can use ceramic pie weights or dried beans.
+- Line the crust with parchment paper and add pie weights.
+You can use ceramic pie weights or dried beans.